 How much coverage will I qualify for?

-Typically, one can get up to 20 times their annual income for coverage.
-The total coverage amount one will qualify for often decreases with age, as one nears retirement.
-For those that are not currently employed, it is still possible to get $50,000 – $100,000 of coverage for things such as final expenses.
-One will have to provide information on the application to prove they can afford the premiums, such as disability or retirement income information, etc.
+Typically, an individual can get up to 20 times his or her annual income in coverage.
+The total coverage amount a person will qualify for often decreases with age, as retirement draws nearer.
+For those who are not currently employed, it’s still possible to get $50,000 to $100,000 of coverage for items such as final expense needs.
+Unemployed individuals will have to provide information on the application to prove that they can afford the premiums, such as disability or retirement income information.

-It is possible to get more than 20 times your income for coverage if you have additional assets to protect over and above your income.
-It is also possible for a home maker to qualify for the same amount of coverage they have on their spouse, even without a separate income.
+It’s possible to get more than 20 times your income for coverage, if you have additional assets to protect over and above your income.
+It is also possible for homemakers to qualify for the same amount of coverage their spouse has, even without a separate income.

-Group life insurnace is offered by an employer, where individual life insurnace policies are purchased outside of work.
-Sometimes group insurance can cost less, depending on age, or one’s pre-existing health conditions.
-The down side is that roup life insurnace is not always portable.
-That means that if you leave your employer or your employer leaves you, you may find yourself without any life insurnace coverage.
-As with investmetns, it is good to diversify your insurance plan as well.
-In other words “don’t put all your eggs into one basket”.
-It is important to secure your own individual life insurnace policy before something unexpected occurs such as a change to employment, or one’s health.
-You will find a clip below where Dave Ramsey expalins this concept further:
+Group life insurance is offered by an employer, whereas individual life insurance policies are purchased outside of work.
+Sometimes group insurance can cost less, depending on a person’s age or pre-existing health conditions.
+The downside is that group life insurance isn’t always portable.
+That means if you leave your employer — or your employer leaves you — you could find yourself with no life insurance coverage.

 How much will it cost to apply for a policy?

-There is no cost to the applicant to apply for a policy.
+There is no cost to apply for a policy.
 An application is required to get a firm rate quote.
-The insurance company pays for the physical exam if one is required.
-There is no obligation to take out a policy.
-Once approved for coverage, the term and coverage amount can be changed to fit one’s budget if the rate comes back higher than expected due to any health related issues.
+If a physical exam is required, the insurance company will pay for it.
+When you apply, you have no obligation to take out a policy.
+Once you’re approved for coverage, you can change the term of the policy and the coverage amount to fit your budget if the rate comes back higher than expected because of health-related issues.